Ornament

 Resources

-This web page is a little bit tongue-in-cheek, because, from time-to-time, I see a study that makes me think that genetics is no longer being taught in med. schools.
+This section is a little bit tongue-in-cheek, because, from time-to-time, I see a study that makes me think that genetics is no longer being taught in med. schools.
 So I'm collecting relevant links here:

 Due Dates - Genetic Heritage